eturkes/bag3-pathway-analysis/README.md

 # BAG3 Pathway Analysis
 #### *This analysis is a work-in-progress*

 Pathway Analysis of the BAG3 protein

+In order to run and view the results of this analysis, the prerequisite data is required.
+Please contact me at emir.turkes@eturkes.com if you are interested.
+After obtaining the data, it should be unzipped and its directory moved to the project root and renamed as `gdrive`.

 A Docker image for this project is available from [DockerHub](https://cloud.docker.com/repository/docker/eturkes/bag3-pathway-analysis/general).
 This is the recommended way to reproduce and explore the project.

 To run all scripts and generate an HTML report in the `results` directory, just run:
 ```